INDA25PlusPlus/jonsh-julina-eahla-cryptography/README.md

 The client-terminal will now wait for user inputs.

 To encrypt a file located in /example-files, enter its name including extension .txt

+We use aes-gcm because it handles encryption and signing all at once.